 Yes, this first installment of our reloading series didn’t cover much about reloading.
 And that’s as it should be.
 It is my opinion that, next to safety, accuracy is the primary concern of the reloader.
 Details are important if maximum accuracy is the goal.
 Taking care of these details first will put you on the path to success and set you up for a much more enjoyable reloading experience.

-Stay tuned for the next installment when we introduce our two-part article on reloading tools and processes.
+Check out our the next installment where we introduce our two-part article on reloading tools and processes.

 Lou is a U.S. Army veteran, graduate of Pennsylvania Gunsmith School, and is a National Institute for Metalworking Skills certified machinist.
 A lifelong shooting and hunting enthusiast, he has operated his own gunsmithing business and worked as a gunsmith for the U.S. Army Marksmanship Unit at Fort Benning, GA.
 Lou has co-authored several instructional books on firearm building and is in agreement with Colonel Whelen that, “Only accurate rifles are interesting.”